-The Asthma/COPD measure focuses on the care provided by clinicians practicing in non-inpatient hospital settings for patients with asthma or COPD.
-The most frequent settings in which an Asthma/COPD episode is triggered include: office, skilled nursing facility (SNF), and outpatient hospital.
+The Depression measure focuses on the care provided by clinicians practicing in non-inpatient hospital settings for patients with depression.
+The most frequent settings in which a Depression episode is triggered include: office, nursing facility, skilled nursing facility (SNF), and outpatient hospital.